Democracy's Quiet Math Problem — Shiny Side Out

 CountryParty NameOriginal MeaningWhere It Is Now

-🇺🇸 USARepublicansFree markets, limited govt, Lincoln's anti-slavery partyNationalist-populist, protectionist tariffs, cultural conservatism
+🇺🇸 RepublicansFree markets, limited govt, Lincoln's anti-slavery partyClassical liberal originsNationalist-populist, protectionist tariffs, cultural conservatism

-🇺🇸 USADemocratsSouthern conservatism, labour unions, New Deal big govtCentre-left, socially progressive, educated urban professionals
+🇺🇸 DemocratsSouthern conservatism, labour unions, New Deal big govtCollectivist originsCentre-left, socially progressive, educated urban professionals

-🇬🇧 UKLabourSocialist workers' party, public ownership, Clause IVCentre, third-way pragmatism, market-accepting under Starmer
+🇬🇧 LabourSocialist workers' party, public ownership, Clause IVHard left originsCentre, third-way pragmatism, market-accepting under Starmer

-🇬🇧 UKConservativesOne-nation Toryism, managed capitalism, traditionPost-Brexit identity crisis, market-right instincts vs populist pressure
+🇬🇧 ConservativesOne-nation Toryism, managed capitalism, traditionConservative originsPost-Brexit identity crisis, market-right instincts vs populist pressure

-🇬🇧 UKLiberal DemocratsClassical liberalism — Gladstone, Mill, free tradeCentrist, pro-EU, socially progressive, economically pragmatic
+🇬🇧 Liberal DemocratsClassical liberalism — Gladstone, Mill, free tradeLiberal originsCentrist, pro-EU, socially progressive, economically pragmatic

-🇦🇺 AUSLiberal PartyMarket-liberal, anti-collectivist, Menzies' conservative coalitionCentre-right, but fractured post-2025 and searching for direction
+🇦🇺 Liberal PartyMarket-liberal, anti-collectivist, Menzies' conservative coalitionNamed "Liberal" as anti-LaborCentre-right, fractured post-2025, searching for direction

-🇦🇺 AUSLabor PartyLabour movement, wage arbitration, worker protectionsCentre-left but with a Hawke/Keating market-reform legacy that never fully left
+🇦🇺 Labor PartyLabour movement, wage arbitration, worker protectionsWorkers' movement originsCentre-left but with a Hawke/Keating market-reform legacy that never fully left

 Three Countries.
 Three Systems.
 Three Different Problems.